Skip to content

 What is January Term (J-Term)?

-Learn more about the J-Term programs offered.
+Learn more about the J-Term programs offered

-Who promotes the Pathways Program to students?
+Who promotes the Partner Pathways Scholarship Program to students?

 Partner institutions can manage/oversee program promotion to its students but can also reach out to ACM for any support.